Books

 But this quaint debate was one of many fascinating problems the trustees deal with on a daily basis.
 While Miami Township is small, the concerns are myriad – cemeteries are filled with unknown remains, there is a fire department to oversee, and they sometimes take legal action against properties clogged with junk.
 The responsibilities are doubly impressive considering no trustees have backgrounds in public office.

 This book combines entertaining nonfiction vignettes with well-researched township history – including its history of religious cults and the possibility that Lee Harvey Oswald was once in town – and elucidates the processes behind an entire civic division.
-The book documents 21st century township life with humor, warmth and erudition, but also with the scholarship befitting an easy to read civics textbook.
+The book documents 21st century township life with humor, warmth and erudition, but also with the scholarship befitting an easy-to-read civics textbook.